ariabee/python-excel-sums/README.md

 To run the program, simply download *excel_wb.py* or *excel_wb_v2.py* and save it to a folder containing Excel workbooks.

 Run the program through a terminal application (like Mac's Terminal).
 In Terminal, navigate to the folder where the program is located.
-Then run the file.
+Then run the file:

 ```
 python3 excel_wb.py